Niles Comer, Founder

 Niles has spent over 30 years working for and alongside those at the margins of society – the addicted, the homeless, the disenfranchised – those often forced to the fringes of society.
 His professional experiences are varied — from Addictions Counselor and AIDS social worker in Washington, DC to Trainer & Educator to Nonprofit Director, Internet CEO and Social Entrepreneur.

-My purpose and commitment is to community, healing, renewal, and to transformation for individuals and organizations.
+My purpose and commitment is to community, healing, wellness, and renewal for individuals, organizations, and communities.

 Niles holds a B.A. from Norwich University in Vermont and has done graduate work in Business Administration (at Eastern University) and International Training & Education (at American University).
 He is currently pursuing an M.A. in Social Impact from Claremont Lincoln University.
 He was trained as a Certified Addictions Counselor (C.A.C.) in the 1990s and is a Certified Peer Recovery Specialist (C.P.R.S.) registered through the Virginia Board of Counseling.